Change Your Image

 Euro's Response To Big G The Correct One

 Scanning the world's books is just the tip of a double-edged sword representing the increasing domination power of Google and other Silicon Valley players.
 Copyright is copyright ... it takes precious time for an author or any creative artist to imagine a work, create it, edit it and copyright it.
-Why should Google hoover up these books, not ask proper copyright permission (according to the writers' reps/library spokespersons featured in the movie), avoid due compensation, and pimp out the books for Google's own commercial purposes at some later future time.
+According to the movie, Google digitally hoovered up these books, not asked proper copyright permission (according to the writers' reps/library spokespersons featured in the movie), and avoided meting out due compensation.
+If this is the case, why should Google pimp out the books for its own commercial purposes at some later future time without proper compensation back to the content holders.
 Once you give up a data scan to another, you cannot put that digital genie back in the bottle.

 One could see how smaller, niche collections might swallow the pitch on how Google's mother-of-all-xerox can enable whole world access to their tomes (access good, stiffing the copyright owner(s) bad).
-So the European response in the movie (which was for the writers and copyright owners but ultimately against Google's copyright-trodding actions) seems to be the thoughtful and correct one; the Google opponents reacted to all the right issues -- compensation, copyright permission, what is fair use, and the blanket giving of power to one organization.
-Libraries can digitize their own collections and index/promote their abstracts to the internet; in the end each library can control its material, and writers and have the right to get paid for use of their material.
+So the European response in the movie (which was pro-writers/copyright owners but ultimately against Google's questionable copyright actions) seems to be the thoughtful and correct one; the Google opponents reacted to all the right issues -- compensation, copyright permission, what is fair use, and the blanket giving of power to one organization.
+Libraries can digitize their own collections and index/promote their abstracts to the internet.
+Each library can control its material, and writers have the right to get paid for use of their material.

 This review is regarding this book-scanning project only, it is understood that many benefit from Google's other services.
-But we must pick a battle once in awhile.
-So much power cannot be given to one organization, especially now that we have seen it spread its tentacles outside of its core business model, including building robot armies.
+But the movie prompts taking sides.
+So much power cannot be given to one organization, especially now that we have seen it spread its tentacles outside of its core business search model, including building robot armies and controlling internet backbone.
+There will be no facet of life that Google does not have its hand in.

 Rubicon Is A Good Chew